gndpwnd/pwnbox/README.md

 I like my notes organized in a manner that replicates the pen testing process:

-1. Step one - Reconnisance
+1. Step one - Reconnaissance
 2. Step two - Enumeration
 3. Exploitation
 4. Persistence